 - HOOK\BASE\DIR: Absolute base path to the directory where the hook will create and access the SSH keys.
 The keys directory will be located in <HOOK\BASE\DIR>/<username>/.oci-hooks/ssh/keys. - PASSWD\FILE: Absolute path to a password file (PASSWD(5)).
-The file is used by the hook to retrieve the username of the user. - DROPBEAR\DIR: Absolute path to the location of the custom SSH software. - SERVER\PORT: TCP port on which the SSH daemon will listen.
-This must be an unused port and is typically set to a value different than 22 in order to avoid clashes with an SSH daemon that could be running on the host.
+The file is used by the hook to retrieve the username of the user. - DROPBEAR\DIR: Absolute path to the location of the custom SSH software. - SERVER\PORT\DEFAULT: Default TCP port on which the SSH daemon will listen.
+This must be an unused port and is typically set to a value different than 22 in order to avoid clashes with an OpenSSH daemon that could be running on the host.
+This value can be overridden by setting the com.hooks.ssh.port annotation for the container.